gracenote/django-health-monitor/CONTRIBUTING.rst

 Give Feedback
 ~~~~~~~~~~~~~

 How are you using this package?
 We would love to know.
-Email s at seanchon dot com with any feedback, suggestions, etc.
+Email s@seanchon.com with any feedback, suggestions, etc.

 Report Bugs
 ~~~~~~~~~~~